eagmon/eagmon.github.io/index.md

     <p>
     To support this vision, we are building <a href="https://vivarium-collective.github.io">Vivarium</a> –- an open-source ecosystem of modular biological models.
-We have several projects that apply Vivarium in the domains of single cell bacterial physiology, community interactions in microbiomes (both ocean microbiomes and gut microbiomes), synthetic cells, and the origins of life.
+We have several projects that apply Vivarium in the domains of single cell bacterial physiology, community interactions in microbiomes, synthetic cells, and the origins of life.
     </p>
 </div>